status-im/nimbus-eth2/docs/the_nimbus_book/src/rest-api.md

 curl -X GET  http://unstable.prater.beacon-api.nimbus.team/eth/v1/node/version
 ```

+The test endpoints are part of pre-release testing and run an unstable version of Nimbus - we welcome reports about any problems you might have with them.

-Note that right now these are very much unstable testing instances.
-They may be unresponsive at times - so **please do not rely on them for validation**.
+They may also be unresponsive at times - so **please do not rely on them for validation**.
 We may also disable them at any time without warning.

 ## Configure your node to run a local REST server